-Further reading: How trade volatility spikes with Bollinger Bands
+Further reading: How to trade the Bollinger Bands

-The downside is that drawing trendlines can be subjective sometimes as it’s not always clear if you should go for wicks or candle bodies.
-Hence, we suggest to draw trendlines connecting the extremes (price wicks) so that you are on the safer side when it comes to stop placement and avoid false signals during premature volatility spikes.
+The downside is that drawing trendlines can be subjective sometimes as it’s not always clear if you should go for the wicks or the candle bodies.
+Hence, we suggest drawing trendlines connecting the extremes (price wicks) so that you are on the safer side when it comes to stop placement and avoid false signals during premature volatility spikes.

 Further reading: Using support and resistance zones for better trading